canonical/ubuntu-pro-client/docs/explanations/how_to_interpret_output_of_fix_plan_api.md

 * **warnings**: Warnings that can happen when generating the plan.
 For example, if the CVE doesn't have a fix available for a given package, this will be reflected here.
 We will detail the possible warnings in a following section.
+* **additional_data**: Additional data for the CVE being fixed.
+Currently, this field is only being used by USNs, where we deliver which CVEs and Launchpad bugs are associated with the USN.

 ## What operations can appear in the plan array?